gorenje/millieons.org/w/cuckoo.md

 For the Church of Uckoo, an octagon is a shape with eight sides.
 It was the first word that occurred to the founders of Cuckoo that began with 'o', making for a nice abbreviation.
 That's all.

 The Church of Uckoo maintains and holds five core teachings, these are unconscious, dissonance, reinvention, independency and meaninglessness.
-Many beliefs stem from these core teachings and these are discussed in the Commentaries of Cuckoo, otherwise known as *The Book of CoC*.
+Many beliefs stem from these core teachings and these are discussed in the Commentaries on Cuckoo, otherwise known as *The Book of CoC*.

 ## Teaching: Unconscious

 At its heart, the Church of Uckoo postulates that the unconscious is the ultimate fulfiller of our dreams and ambitions.
 Cuckoo teaches that the unconscious exclusively underlies all other spirituality.
-To become more spiritual you must allow your unconscious to guide you on that path.
+To become more spiritual you must allow your unconscious to guide you on your journey.

-Our unconscious has been ignored and dismissed as irrelevant to our day-to-day lives.
-We live in a very conscious world.
+In our day-to-day lives, our unconscious is generally ignored and dismissed as irrelevant.
+We live in a extermely conscious world.
 Yet the existence of the unconscious is more provable and more generally accepted than God, the Devil, Heaven and Hell all put together.

 Rarely does anyone question the existence of the unconscious.
 Rarely is there an argument of the existence of the unconscious.
 Its proof as as simple as drinking from a cup.
 Reflect on how many muscles were *consciously* controlled to make the cup come to the mouth, the throat swallow the liquid and the hand moving the cup back to the table whence it came.
-All this happens while the heart continues to beat and we reflect on what the weather will be like tomorrow.
+All these actions occur simultaneously as the heart beats, we breath and mentally we reflect on tomorrows weather.

 **Not everyone has a soul, but everyone has an unconscious.**

 A [soul](https://aeon.co/essays/why-are-most-of-us-stuck-with-a-belief-in-the-soul) might be or it might not.
-Beliefs differ on the soul however everyone has an unconscious.
+While beliefs differ on the soul, unquestionably everyone has an unconscious.
 The movement of yours eyes reading this is controlled by the unconscious.
 No one consciously moves their eyes while reading, we are focused on the words not eyes.

 Controlling our arms to pick up a cup.
-Consciously one has the desire to drink, unconsciously the muscles of our arms, fingers, face and throat are all being controlled by the unconscious.
+Consciously one has the desire to drink, unconsciously the muscles of our arms, fingers, face and throat are all being coordinated by the unconscious.

 Muscle memory of riding a bike.
-No one consciously thinks about riding a bike, they ride the bike from point A to point B, dreaming of the adventures they will have once they arrive at point B.
+No one consciously rides a bike, they ride the bike from point A to point B, dreaming of the adventures they will have once they arrive at point B.

-The Church of Uckoo describes it as ridicules to discount the power of the unconscious, as it is equivalently ridicules to deny the conscious reality of our existence.
-Therefore says the Church of Uckoo: *accept the guidance of the unconscious*.
+The Church of Uckoo believes it is just as ridicules to discount the power of the unconscious as it is ridicules to deny the conscious reality of our existence.
+Therefore: *accept the guidance of the unconscious*.

 As the cat falls to its feet, so does our unconscious bring us to where we desire to be.
 Using this guidance is an essential teaching of the Church of Uckoo.

-The Church of Uckoo teaches that the unconscious can be given goals which the unconscious can fulfil but only if we allow the unconscious to guide us.
-The unconscious can weave its magic into the golden tapestry that is our lives only if given the space to do so.
+The Church of Uckoo teaches that the unconscious can be given goals which the unconscious will fulfil but only if we allow the unconscious to guide us.
+The unconscious can only weave its magic into the golden tapestry of our lives if it is given the space to do so.

 **Unconscious is fate by another name.**